GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 The Grails guides repositories contain two folders:

-- _initial_ An initial project.
-A Grails app with additional code to give you a head-start.
+- `initial`: An initial project.
+A Grails app with additional code to give you a head start.

-- _complete_ A completed example.
-It is the result of working through the steps presented by the guide and applying those changes to the initial folder.
+- `complete`: A completed example.
+It is the result of working through the steps presented by the guide and applying those changes to the `initial` folder.

-To complete the guide, go to the initial folder
+To complete the guide, go to the `initial` folder:

     cd initial

-## Writing the Application
+## Writing the application

-### Domain Class
+### Domain class

-The initial project includes a Grails Domain Class to map _Book_ instances to a MySQL table.
+The `initial` project includes a Grails domain class to map `Book` instances to a MySQL table.

 > A domain class fulfills the M in the Model View Controller (MVC) pattern and represents a persistent entity that is mapped onto an underlying database table.
 In Grails a domain is a class that lives in the grails-app/domain directory.